 'The mental health lead, working closely with the therapy team, has established which pupils are at risk of mental health difficulties, and as a team, they plan interventions and sign post to additional services appropriately'.
 'PLIM targets were monitored as part of the learning walk and it is clear that emphasis is clearly focused upon the development of personal, health, social and emotional well-being'.

-Parent View (Responses 2022-2023)
+Parent View (Responses 2023-2024)

-► 7.
-My child has SEND, and the school gives them the support they need to succeed.► 9.
-My child does well at this school.► 13.
-The school supports my child's wider personal development.Pupil View: Feedback from pupil survey pending
+7. My child has SEND, and the school gives them the support they need to succeed.

+13. The school supports my child's wider personal development.

 At Cleaswell we are committed to the personal development of all pupils, this goes beyond their academic levels; it encompasses their emotional and physical well-being, as well as encouraging positive social interactions.
 We believe that all children and young people have the right to be healthy, happy and safe; to be valued and respected; and to have high aspirations for their future.
-We take great care to ensure that all of our pupils enjoy school and have positive learning experiences throughout their time with us.
+We take great care to ensure that all our pupils enjoy school and have positive learning experiences throughout their time with us.

 Considerable emphasis is placed on developing independence and social skills with opportunities to enjoy a range of Spiritual Moral Social and Cultural experiences.
-We are starting to record and cross reference personal development, Fundamental British Values and SMSC through case studies to ensure that we are able to track success and monitor the development of pupil outcomes.
+We are starting to record and cross reference personal development, Fundamental British Values and SMSC through case studies and within curriculum subject areas, to ensure that we are able to track success and monitor the development of pupil outcomes.

 School has a robust rationale built around personal development that identifies and defines Cultural Capital, Character Education and SMSC, within the context of the whole school.
-Through monitoring of personal development across school, pupil voice continues to be a key area for development.
-Working groups have been identified for each pathway.
-Within this we implement and track ideas around gaining meaningful pupil views.
-Pathways and phases are working to create effective means of collecting pupil views for EHCPS.
+Through monitoring of personal development across school, pupil voice continues to be a key area that drives change.